| 1987 |

 | 1998 |

-The N-terminal 68 amino acids of INCENP constitute an autonomous centromere- and midbody-targeting module containing two conserved motifs: a 13-amino acid motif required for centromere targeting and spindle transfer, and an 11-amino acid motif required for spindle transfer after centromere targeting.
-INCENP also physically interacts with heterochromatin protein HP1(Hsalpha) via yeast two-hybrid and in vitro binding, though this interaction is not required for centromere targeting. |
+INCENP has a modular organization: an autonomous N-terminal centromere- and midbody-targeting module within the first 68 amino acids containing two conserved motifs (a 13-aa motif required for centromere targeting/spindle transfer, and an 11-aa motif required for spindle transfer after centromere targeting).
+INCENP also physically interacts with heterochromatin protein HP1(Hsalpha) via yeast two-hybrid and in vitro binding assays, though this interaction does not appear to mediate centromere targeting. |

 The Journal of cell biology |